 Stained Glass Window Average Cost

 In reality, it is difficult to give an average cost for a stained glass window because of the peculiarities per project.
-However, to give a ballpark figure, the average stained glass window price is from $90 to $500 per square foot.
+However, to give a ballpark figure, the average is from $90 to $500 per square foot.

-According to stained glass artist Ekaterina Reier of The Last Unicorn Studio, any given stained glass project, regardless of size, can cost anywhere from $150 to $500 per square foot.
-Mark Stine of the Transparent Dreams Glass Studio, on the other hand, gives the following ranges as average cost:
+According to stained glass artist Ekaterina Reier of The Last Unicorn Studio, any given stained glass project, regardless of size, can be anywhere from $150 to $500 per square foot.
+Mark Stine of the Transparent Dreams Glass Studio, on the other hand, gives the following ranges:

 |TYPE OF DESIGN||AVERAGE COST PER SQUARE FOOT|